plappi/2050/_posts/2020-3-22-mitigation gap.md

 ---

 I asked my wife the other day if we should have our third child, and the immediate response was "Yeah, sure.
-But after the birth I'll be on a holiday for a year - so, have fun".
-Perhaps that's all for the best, as now my annual CO$$_2$$ emissions are, in fact, *negative*.
+But after the birth I'll be on a holiday for a year - so, have fun".git Perhaps that's all for the best, as now my annual CO$$_2$$ emissions are, in fact, *negative*.
 Or at least they would be if I believe this [paper](https://iopscience.iop.org/article/10.1088/1748-9326/aa7541/meta): *The climate mitigation gap: education and government recommendations miss the most effective individual actions* by Seth Wynes and Kimberly Nicholas.
 The authors have calculated among other things that one transatlantic flight less implies about 1.5